marcelpetrick/DevNotes/BeenThereSeenThat/20230825_Doulos_Python_Everything_is_an_object/README.md

 Q:
     Will the stack frame be re-used if we call "Factorial(6);Factorial(6)"?
 A:
     I don't think it will per default.
-There is the possiblity however to introduce the @cache decorator to cache previous value (we'll be discussing decorator soon)
+There is the possibility however to introduce the @cache decorator to cache previous value (we'll be discussing decorator soon)

 Q:
     Do you just have to know a priori whether a type is mutable?